xkelo/RecallCards/README.md

 * All Cards CRUD operations
 * All Decks of Cards CRUD operations
 * Active recall implemantation with incrementing time intervals
-* Repetition sub-deck for hard-words to recall in shorter intervals
+* Repetition sub-deck for words that need more practice
 * Cram learning session with low time interval repetion
 * Creating mirror decks (inverting front and back of a card)
 * User authorization using OAuth2 authetithication *